 1) Don’t just de-clutter, organise the clutter!

-My advice is to divide your de-cluttering into 3 set of boxes (note: important to keep these 3 sets of boxes in different physical spaces).
+I have a friend who is moving to soon and she’s asked me for some advice.
+She’s quite a hoarder and I’ve told her to divide her de-cluttering into 3 set of boxes (note: important to keep these 3 sets of boxes in different physical spaces).
 I call them: 1.
 Take to recycling 2.
 Donate; and 3.
 Skip (this is basically anything that doesn’t fall under 1 or 2.

 2) Start with the rooms you least need to use pre-moving date

-Pack as much as you can from one room before you move to the next room and first pack stuff from the rooms you use least on a daily basis i.e. not the kitchen or bathroom!
+Pack as much as you can from one room before you move to the next room.
+First pack stuff from the rooms you use least on a daily basis i.e. not the kitchen or bathroom!

 3) Pack a box of essentials

 It always happens.
 I get to my new home and I’m absolutely exhausted.
-I just want to hook up my TV, make my bed, even if I have to temporarily put the mattress on the carpet so I can watch TV (!) and eat a good takeaway meal.
+I just want to hook up my TV and make my bed.
+Even if I have to temporarily put the mattress on the carpet so I can watch TV (!) and eat a good takeaway meal.
 Basically, I need get a bit of R & R in before starting the exciting job of unpacking and making my new house MY HOME.

 But… I can’t remember where I’ve packed the cutlery, the towels, my pyjamas, my toothbrush!
 I spend half an hour trawling through different boxes getting what I need together and opening boxes I’d rather have put to the back of my mind until tomorrow.